raquelgarza/truster/README.md

 ## How to install
 #### Just the modules
-If you fulfill the requirements, you can simply install via pip:
+If you fulfill the requirements, you can install via pip:
 `pip install truster`

 #### With Docker container